alxpez/vuegg/README.md

 > For development *vuegg-server* will only generate vuejs projects (it won't be serving *vuegg-client* resources).
 Auto-restart capabilities possible thanks to **[nodemon](https://github.com/remy/nodemon)**.

-> BE AWARE that the above commands should be run in separate terminal instances.
+> The above commands should be run in separate terminal instances.

 ---